sunnweiwei/RankGPT/README.md

 ## Sliding windows

-We introduce a sliding windows strategy that enables the permutation generation instructed LLMs to rank more passages than than their maximum token limit.
+We introduce a sliding window strategy for the instructional permutation generation, that enables LLMs to rank more passages than their maximum token limit.

 The idea is to rank from back to front using a sliding window, re-ranking only the passages within the window at a time.